Our vision is for a UK without the need for food banks.

 We say this because it’s not right that anyone cannot afford their own food.
 That’s why we are working towards a just, compassionate future, where no one should have to use a food bank to get by.

-Between 1 April 2021 and 31 March 2022, food banks in the Trussell Trust’s UK wide network distributed over 2.1 million emergency food parcels to people in crisis.
-This is an increase of 14% compared to the same period in 2019/20.
-832,000 of these parcels went to children.
+Between 1 April 2022 and 31 March 2023, food banks in the Trussell Trust’s UK wide network distributed close to 3 million emergency food parcels to people facing hardship – this is an increase of 37% from the same period last year.
+More than one million of these parcels were distributed for children.

 We stand on the edge of a precipice, with a clear decision to make: either we accept food banks as a ‘new normal’, or we work to create a more dignified, compassionate, and just society where everyone has enough money for the essentials.